 A sex crime conviction can result in long prison sentences and fines, but it also comes with a damaging stigma and registration on the public sex offender registry.
 This registry dictates some of the requirements you must meet when considering multiple aspects of life, including the following:

-- Housing: Being on the sex offender registry may mean that you're unable to live in the vicinity of their victim.
-If the crime involved a minor, living restrictions prevent you from living near playgrounds, schools, and parks, where children are most often.
-It can cause a potential landlord to deny your application simply because they don't want to be associated with someone convicted of a sex crime.
+Being on the sex offender registry may mean that you're unable to live in the vicinity of the victim.
+If the crime involved a minor, living restrictions prevent you from living near playgrounds, schools, parks and other places where children are most often.
+A sex offense conviction is also cause for a potential landlord to deny your application.

-It's easy to see how a sex crime conviction can turn your life upside down.
-Proving your innocence can defend you from prison time, fines, and the long-term impact that comes with having your name on a sex offender registry.
+A sex crime conviction can turn your life upside down.
+Proving your innocence can defend you from prison time, fines, and the long-term impact of having your name on a sex offender registry.

-Our team at The Ambeau Law Firm can recognize the errors that may lead to your false arrest.
-When you're innocent of such heinous accusations, you can count on our Baton Rouge sex crime attorneys to stand in your corner and advocate for your freedom.
+The experienced team of attorneys at The Ambeau Law Firm can recognize the errors that may lead to your false arrest.
+When you're innocent of such heinous accusations, you can count on our Baton Rouge sex crime attorneys to stand in your corner and fight for your freedom.